thatlonelybugbear/automated-conditions-5e/README.md

 # Settings added for:
 - **Expanded Conditions (default off)**
-  - **Dodging**: Attacker disadvantage if target not incapacitated, restrained and can see attacker.
+  - **Dodging**: Attacker disadvantage if target not incapacitated, restrained and can see attacker (attacker doesn't have the Hiding condition).
 Also advantage on dex saves.
   - **Hiding**: Advantage on attacks.
 - **Armor automation (default off)**
   - Ability Checks, Saves and Attack Rolls for (STR || DEX) based rolls, if the Actor is not proficient in the equipped suit of Armor.